Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Folk Music Festival

 The Vancouver Folk Music Festival attracts some fairly big names in the folk music world.
 If you really like folk music, you will likely have heard of a number of each year’s performers.
 If you like folk music but aren’t seriously into it, however, then you might have heard of one or two.
 And even if you’ve never heard of anyone before, we bet you’ll like tons of new music at the event.
 There are so many concerts and workshops to enjoy throughout the festival each year.

-Note: Performer details were subject to change.
+Note: Performer details are subject to change.
 See the official Vancouver Folk Music Festival website for the latest details.

 See the Vancouver Folk Music Festival website for the most up-to-date information.